 Creating Licence-Related Artefacts

 A series of steps needs to be performed to ensure OSS licence compliance.
-Some details related to the key artefacts listed below are included in Section 3 .
+Some details related to the key artefacts listed below are included in Section 3 Complying with a Selected Licence.

 Provide a LICENSE file.